Emmanuel Matadi

 Emmanuel Matadi (born 15 April 1991) is a Liberian sprinter.
-Matadi has represented Liberia in the 2016 Summer Olympics, the 2017 World Athletics Championships, and the 2020 Summer Olympics.
+Matadi has represented Liberia in the 2016 Summer Olympics, the 2017 World Athletics Championships, the 2020 Summer Olympics, and 2024 Summer Olympics.

 Matadi graduated from Johnson Senior High School in Saint Paul, Minnesota.
 As a senior, he won the Minnesota State High School championship in 100 meters in 2009.

 Matadi attended the University of Louisville before transferring to Minnesota State University, Mankato.
 At MNSU, Matadi won national titles in the 100m and 200m.
 He also holds Liberia's national records in the 60m and 100m.

 Internationally, Matadi won bronze in the 200 meters at the 2016 African Championships and made his Olympic debut while competing for Liberia at the 2016 Summer Olympics in the 100m and 200m.
 He was the flag bearer for Liberia in the Parade of Nations.

 In the 2017 World Championships, Matadi was one of three Africans to advance to the semifinals of the 100m in London.

+In December 2025, it was announced that he was joining the Enhanced Games.